 There is always much discussion on whether Wing Chun is an Internal or External Art.
 What are your thoughts on this?

-What benefits other than the ability to fight can be derived from Kulo Wing Chun.
 Are there any meditation exercises in the system?

 Apart from making you a better fighter, Martial Arts should sharpen your instincts and senses.
 They should also build physical strength and improve your health, body awareness, and mind-body connection.

 You must get into the “zone” — an almost semi-meditative state.
 You are not memorising techniques but building motor memory at a subconscious level.
 You are also training to cut down “noise” in your head so that all your senses can talk to you without interference.
 Through the twisting and stretching of your muscles and tendons and the opening and closing of the joints, you are strengthening your muscles, connective tissues, and bone strength, promoting blood circulation and lymphatic drainage.

 In Kulo Wing Chun, some methods require meditative processes — the invisible 取力點打法 Force Point Capturing Method and 渾圓勁 Primordial Cyclic Power, which require some meditation.
 Once you train correctly, you will discover the relationship between what Internal Artists called 神意氣 Spirit-Intent-Qi.